 These accounts are accounts that belong to human beings or natural persons and even artificial persons.
 Personal accounts are further classified into:

 Natural persons are human beings.
 In this case, we include accounts belonging to humans, meaning respective accounts are owned by individual persons.
 So, Debtor’s A/c., then the Creditor’s A/c., Proprietor’s A/c., Proprietor’s Capital A/c., Proprietor’s Drawings A/c. all fall under this category.

 These are the persons who are not human beings but legally can act and work like humans.
 As mentioned, artificial persons, possess a separate identity in the eyes of law.
 Thus, they can enter into any contractual agreements.
 With this, they qualify to be penalized too.
 HUF also known as the Hindu undivided families, partnership firms, the co-operative societies, associations of persons, companies, the municipal corporations, even the hospitals, baking sectors, government bodies, etc all are artificial persons under the eyes of the law.

 As suggested by the name, these accounts merely represent the accounts of the persons.
 These persons may be natural and even artificial.
 The nominal accounts of expenses and incomes which are outstanding, pre-paid, accrued, or unearned, fall under this representative person’s category.
-Thus, Wages Outstanding A/c, Prepaid Rent A/c, Accrued Interest A/c, Unearned Commission A/c, etc. comes into this category.
+Thus, Wages Outstanding A/c, Prepaid Rent A/c, Accrued Interest A/c, Unearned Commission A/c, etc. come into this category.